kamax-matrix/mxisd/docs/features/identity.md

 - Default: Computed from `appsvc.user.inviteExpired` and `matrix.domain`

 ### Policies
+3PID invite policies are the companion feature of [Registration](registration.md).
+While the Registration feature acts on requirements for the invitee/register, this feature acts on requirement for the one(s) performing 3PID invites, ensuring a coherent system.

+It relies on only allowing people with specific [Roles](profile.md) to perform 3PID invites.
+This would typically allow a tight-control on a server setup with is "invite-only" or semi-open (relying on trusted people to invite new members).

+It's a middle ground between a closed server, where every user must be created or already exists in an Identity store, and an open server, where anyone can register.

 #### Integration
+Because Identity Servers do not control 3PID invites as per Matrix spec, mxisd needs to intercept a set of Homeserver endpoints to apply the policies.

 ##### Reverse Proxy
 ###### nginx
+**IMPORTANT**: Must be placed before your global `/_matrix` entry:
 ```nginx
 location ~* ^/_matrix/client/r0/rooms/([^/]+)/invite$ {
     proxy_pass		    http://127.0.0.1:8090;